chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/README.md

 ![13](https://github.com/chiwaichan/blog-assets/raw/main/images/maintain-a-prefix-list-of-ec2-private-ip-adresses-using-eventbridge/13-prefix-list-add.png)

-This is the sniplet of Python code in the [Lambda function](https://github.com/chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/blob/main/prefix_list_function/update_prefix_list/app.py) that addes the Private IP address to the Prefix List:
+This is the sniplet of Python code in the [Lambda function](https://github.com/chiwaichan/prefix-list-of-ec2-private-ip-addresses-using-eventbridge/blob/main/prefix_list_function/update_prefix_list/app.py) that adds the Private IP address to the Prefix List:

 ```
 # if the instance state change is 'running' so we add the private IP CIDR to the Prefix List